moses-smt/mosesdecoder/README.md

 	3. "w_learningrate <rate>" : is the learning rate for online algorithm to update the weight of online feature

-There are different online learning algorithms implemented to update the features and the feature weights.
+There are different online learning algorithms implemented to update the feature weights.

-	1. features : MIRA("-f_algorithm mira"), Perceptron ("-f_algorithm perceptron")
+	1. features : Perceptron

-	2. weights : MIRA("-w_algorithm mira")
+	2. weights : MIRA("-w_algorithm mira"), SparseMira ("-w_algorithm mira -use_sparse_features")

 Input can be of two types.